GuillermoBustosPerez/Intro-Lithics-2DGM-in-R/README.md

 - An extended version of the data set published in the article Bustos-Pérez et al. ([2023](#ref-bustos-perezWhatLiesLevallois2023))

-- 46silouhettes of handaxes drawing published at Bordes ([1961](#ref-bordesTypologiePaleolithiqueAncien1961)) and at Debénath and Dibble ([1994](#ref-debenathHandbookPaleolithicTypology1994))
+- 46 silouhettes of handaxes drawing published at Bordes ([1961](#ref-bordesTypologiePaleolithiqueAncien1961)) and at Debénath and Dibble ([1994](#ref-debenathHandbookPaleolithicTypology1994))